 Yesterday was a completely new experience for me: Walking through the English countryside.
 The walk was suggested by Paul’s cousin, Olwen, and I happily accepted the offer.
-Though if I’m honest, I didn’t really know what to expect for it!
+Although if I’m honest, I didn’t know what to expect from it.
 And I wasn’t really prepared for a walk either, having only brought a pair of running shoes and casual clothes with me for my trip to England.
 Always the trooper, I was going to make do with the clothing I’d brought, but as luck would have it, Olwen had an old pair of boots that fit me as well as a spare rucksack.

 Olwen is a regular walker and got in touch with her friends, Ernie and Dennis, to join us for the day.
 They picked a route that they’ve all done in the past, and we headed out in the car from Billingham through Whitby and into Robin Hood’s Bay where the walk began.
 It was then a nine-mile walk on a disused rail bed that took us up to Ravenscar then back down the way to Robin Hood’s Bay again.
 It’s meant to go along the beach, but a high tide meant that we walked along the tops of the cliffs instead.
-It was a very train-oriented journey (despite the fact that we were on foot) which made me happy because it meant loads of great photos for Mom!
+It was a very train-oriented journey (even though we were on foot) which made me happy because it meant loads of great photos for Mum.

 Oh!
 I promised my former foster daughter occasional YouTube videos, so here’s a quick one of the sea coming in at Robin Hood’s Bay at the end of our walk.

 But I’ve gone on and on, so I’ll stop now.
-But because I know that Mom would have loved to see the old trails, I took a great amount of photos on the route.
-I know it’s not quite the same as being there, but it’ll have to do!
+But because I know that Mom would have loved to see the old trails, I took a great number of photos on the route.
+I know it’s not quite the same as being there, but it’ll have to do.